 How to Create a Christmas Vignette

-Christmas vignettes are more than just single ornaments placed around your home.
-They’re a collection of related objects arranged in one area to decorate a room.
-Unlike other pieces idly spread around, vignettes are used to create visual focal points.
-They can be placed on the fireplace mantle, side table, or dining table as a centerpiece.
+Christmas vignettes are a great way to add impact and color to your holiday home.
+Usually a collection of related objects arranged in one area, vignettes are used to create striking focal points in any space.
+They can be placed on the mantel, in your entryway, or on the dining table as a centerpiece.

-Creating one for Christmas is not an exact science.
-Like most decors, it takes a bit of trial and error to make achieve a cohesive effect.
-The following are some ideas to help you create your own Christmas vignette.
+Creating one can require some practice before you finally get the desired effect.
+Like most decor, it takes a bit of trial and error to achieve a balanced, cohesive look.
+Read on for some ideas to help you create a vignette fitting for your seasonal festivities.

-Once you have the items, arrange them according to their sizes or colors.
-Depending on what you want to do, you can choose items with one dominant color, or have a particular palette of colors to guide you.
+Once you have everything you need, arrange them according to their sizes or colors.
+Depending on what you want to do, you can choose items with one dominant color, or have a particular palette to guide you.
 You can even group together accents of different sizes, textures, and hues for visual interest and contrast.

 The Rule of Thirds